 You can use Adidas devices as well as the app that goes with them to pass all your stats over to the Big G, should you wish to.
 The app covers real-time coaching, voice feedback and personalised strength and cardio plans, so it's one of the most complete.

 If MapMyFitness is your running app of choice then you'll be pleased to hear that it's also fully compatible with Google Fit, sharing stats on your runs, improvements in your fitness, calories burned and all the other vital statistics supported by Google's health platform.

-The running app of choice here at Team Wareable, Runkeeper covers all the statistics you want to record at any speed from a walk to a full-on sprint.
+Running app Runkeeper covers all the statistics you want to record at any speed from a walk to a full-on sprint.
 Having all of the key data backed up in Google Fit as well makes the app even more of an appealing choice.

 Runtastic is compatible with nearly every app going, so Google Fit support is no surprise (it's good news too for users of the companion running band and Moment watches).
 The Runtastic Me app can also suck in Google Fit data obtained from other sources.